onekiloparsec/SwiftAA/README.md

 *Astronomical Algorithms*, by Jean Meeus (2nd ed., [Amazon](https://www.amazon.com/Astronomical-Algorithms-Jean-Meeus/dp/0943396611/ref=sr_1_1?ie=UTF8&qid=1506016222&sr=8-1&keywords=astronomical+algorithms+jean+meeus)).
 This C++ package is called **AA+** (see below).
 AA+ also includes additional algorithms of the
 [VSOP87](https://en.wikipedia.org/wiki/VSOP_(planets)) framework, and includes the complete support for the ELP/MPP02 theory.
 Thus, SwiftAA, thanks to AA+, is the most complete and accurate collection of algorithms for all things astronomical in Swift.
+Ongoing development is using AA+ version 1.91 (released August 1st, 2017).

 But **SwiftAA provides more modern and a lot more readable APIs**, taking advantage of the expressiveness of Swift and its various syntax elements, making it fun and easy of use.
 In fact, you simply can't use AA+ without having the AA book.
 While SwiftAA is precisely made to be accessible by anyone.
 Additional functions and algorithms are added to improve even more  the completeness and ease of use.
 In particular, **SwiftAA provides units safety** a lot stronger compared to C++ APIs.

 Moreover, **SwiftAA has a much larger unit tests coverage**.
 In fact, unit tests are being carefully written with data directly taken from Jean Meeus' textbook, AA+ own tests, [USNO](http://www.usno.navy.mil), [SkySafari](https://skysafariastronomy.com) and [Xephem](http://www.clearskyinstitute.com/xephem/) (and thus trying to achieve a probably hypothetical consistency between these sources).

 Documentation